derekjwilliams/event_feed/README.md

 pnpm run build
 ```

+## The GraphQL Server

+See https://github.com/derekjwilliams/event_graphql to run the postgraphile server.
+Live here: https://event-graphql.vercel.app/

 ## Run the Postgraphile GraphQL Server

-This is deprecated, see https://github.com/derekjwilliams/event_graphql to run the postgraphile server
+:Warning: This is deprecated and will be removed soon, see https://github.com/derekjwilliams/event_graphql to run the postgraphile server

 ```bash
 pnpm run postgraphile